 In all assemblies only ecclesiastical matters shall be transacted, and only in an ecclesiastical manner.
 Matters once decided on may not be proposed again unless they are substantiated by new grounds.
 The broader assemblies shall exercise jurisdiction exclusively relating to matters properly before them.
-Only those matters shall be considered in the broader assemblies that could not be settled in the narrower assemblies, or that tled in the narrower assemblies, or that pertain to the churches in common.
+Only those matters shall be considered in the broader assemblies that could not be settled in the narrower assemblies, or that pertain to the churches in common.
 All matters that pertain to the churches in common must originate with a consistory and must receive the support of the narrower assembly before being considered by the broader assembly.

-Article 25 Classis
+Classis